mernst/uwisdom/Emacs.md

 is that the mule format is not recognized by other programs; for example, printing such a file from the command line (or via enscript) leads to gibberish.
 (Doing so from within Emacs does the right thing.)
-To make Emacs save files in a different format, after reading the file, do "M-x set-buffer-file-coding-system".
+To make Emacs save files in a different format, after reading the file, do <kbd>M-x set-buffer-file-coding-system</kbd>.
 Also consider adding a line like

 ```text
   -*- coding: latin-0 -*-